 1. How to Choose the Right Name for Your Blog

-I made a mistake setting up my site.
-Originally I used my name but let it expire because it contained no keywords and I thought that was important.
-Later I realized that my branding should be my name and I went back to buy it again, but it was gone.
+Originally I used my own name and let it expire because it contained no relevant keywords.
+Later I realized my mistake and my branding should contain my name if possible, so I went back to buy it again.
+Someone had bought it.

 I made another error.
 I chose a keyword that was too narrow.

-I’m a wildlife artist, so I called my site wildlifeartstore.com because I was selling my wildlife art.
-It makes sense right?
-I had a specific topic and thought I knew my target audience, well yeah I did, except that now I want to expand on my content beyond wildlife.
+I’m a wildlife artist, so I called my site wildlifeartstore.com.
+It made sense as I was selling my own wildlife art prints for a living.
+I had a specific topic and thought I knew my target audience.
+I did, but I didn’t account for the subsequent change in direction.

 I’d boxed myself in.
 I should’ve been less specific.

-I thought that I could change the title later, but you know what? it ain’t that easy.
-When your site gains some traffic and starts to get picked up by Google, your domain name is very important.
+I’d assumed that I could change the blog’s name later, but you know what? that can spell disaster if you’re not careful.
+When your site gains some traffic and it starts to get picked up by Google, your domain name becomes very important.

-If you change it, and you can with a redirect, your rankings will crash and they may never return.
+If you change your domain name, your rankings will crash and they may never recover!